bbeeken/AIPoweredHelpDesk/docs/DECISION_LOG.md

 - **Date:** 2025-07-11
 - **Reasoning:** Staff needed an easy way to order results.
 Sorting the in-memory arrays is straightforward and low risk.
 - **Impact:** Clients can use `?sortBy=field&order=asc|desc` on `/tickets` and `/assets`.

+### Added ticket escalation endpoint
+- **Date:** 2025-07-11
+- **Reasoning:** Allows agents to quickly mark a ticket as urgent without sending a full PATCH request.
+Low risk wrapper around priority update.
+- **Impact:** Clients can POST `/tickets/:id/escalate` to set priority to `high` and record the change in history.